Celeste1221/GeoPoints/README.md

 ## GeoPoints
 This program compares a user's location with a database of nearby locations and lets the user know which one they are closest to.
-It incorporates the wx library and the sqlite3 database management system to get the locations' latitude and longitude.
+It incorporates the wx library for the user interface and the sqlite3 database management system to get the locations' latitude and longitude.

 ## Installation
 ```bash